Tours of Lexington Battle Green and the surrounding area are available daily at 10:00 a.m., 11:30 a.m., 1:00 p.m., and 2:15 p.m.

 - The Old Burying Ground where Captain John Parker, ministers John Hancock and Jonas Clarke, and an unknown British soldier are buried.

-After your tour concludes, stop for lunch at one of several great family-friendly outdoor spots, and then stroll by the three witness houses in and around Lexington Center.
+Post tour activities: after your tour concludes, stop for lunch at one of several great family-friendly spots, and then tour the three witness houses in and around Lexington Center.
 They are: the Hancock-Clarke House, Paul Revere’s final destination; Buckman Tavern, the militia’s headquarters; and Munroe Tavern, used as a British field hospital on April 19, 1775.

-Private Charter Tours of the Battle Green can also be scheduled through the Visitor's Center for bigger groups of visitors.
+Private Charter Tours of the Battle Green can also be scheduled through the Visitors Center for larger groups of visitors.